 What should you do if you find out the police are investigating you for a crime and they want to speak to you?

 The first thing you need to know is simple: Stop.
 Don’t need to speak with police.
-There’s no legal requirement to give a statement to the cops, even if they insist a statement for their investigation.
+There’s no legal requirement to give a statement to the cops.
+It doesn’t matter if they insist it’s for their investigation.
 As defense attorneys, we believe it is rarely in your best interest to speak with the police without legal representation.
 In certain rare occasions speaking with the police helps your case, but this is a decision that needs to be made with your attorney.

 The next thing you need to do is contact a criminal defense attorney.
 Many people don’t know that attorneys assist before charges against you are even issued.
 Often, your attorney will contact the police and find out exactly what they’re investigating, what information they already have, and whether your statement will be helpful.
 Whether you give a statement to police is a decision that should be made after discussing the issue with your defense attorney.
 Often individuals believe that honesty is the best policy, but that isn’t always the case in criminal proceedings.
 Once you give a statement, there isn’t any taking it back.
 All of the criminal defense attorneys at Meyer Van Severen, S.C. provide pre-charging representation.
 Call us before you proceed on your own.